paynl/prestashop-plugin/README.md

 7. Enable the desired payment methods and save your settings

 Go to the *Manage* > *Services* tab in the Pay.
 Admin Panel to enable extra payment methods

-#### Update instructions

-1. Log into the PrestaShop 8 admin
-2. Go to *Modules* > *Module Manager*
-3. Click on upload a module
-4. Upload the newest Pay. plugin zip file (paynlpaymentmethods_X.zip)
-5. CLick 'configure' to continue

 ## Support
 Contact us: support@pay.nl